-Grilled Mushrooms are super easy to make and they taste fantastic with anything you’re cooking on the grill.
-Mushroom fans will love these easy low-carb and gluten-free grilled mushrooms.
+These two-ingredient Grilled Mushrooms are super easy to make and taste fantastic with anything you’re cooking on the grill.
+Mushroom fans will love these tips for how to grill mushrooms, and they’re a perfect low-carb side dish!

 Grilled Mushrooms are so ridiculously easy to make, so delicious, and so healthy, that you’ll want to make these mushrooms at least once a week when it’s grilling season.
-A recipe couldn’t get much easier than this one with only two ingredients, definitely a sibling to the World’s Easiest Grilled Vegetables that I also recently updated with new photos.
-Both those recipes are low-carb summer side dishes I make all summer long, and I’m happy to have better photos to entice more of you to try them too.
+And a recipe couldn’t get much easier than this one with only two ingredients!

 What ingredients do you need for this recipe?

-- Italian salad dressing, I use Newman’s Own Classic Oil and Vinegar Dressing (affiliate link)
+- Newman’s Own Classic Oil and Vinegar Dressing (affiliate link) or other low-sugar vinaigrette dressing

-What grill basket did I use for this recipe?
+What grill basket did I use for grilled mushrooms?

 I love using a grilling basket for veggies, just a pan with holes or slits that sits on top of the grill.
 For years I used one that looked like a small wok with holes, but I’ve upgraded to the fancier grilling basket (affiliate link) you see in these photos!
-If you don’t have one of these grilling pans, you might be able to cook mushrooms right on the grill if your grill slats are not too wide.
+If you don’t have one of these grilling pans, you might be able to cook mushrooms right on the grill if the mushrooms are large and your grill slats are not too wide.

 (Scroll down for complete recipe with nutritional information.)